Central Heating Repairs Bexley — Verified Heating Engineers

 Original or early radiators.
 Some unmodernised inter-war properties retain original or early cast iron radiators.
 These hold significantly more water than modern pressed steel panels and take longer to heat up — not a fault, but an engineer should account for it when balancing the system.

-Gas Safe registration — why it matters for every heating repair
+Gas Safe registration — when it applies

 Powerflush — when it is and isn’t the answer